Eight tips to help you pay off your home loan sooner.

 But if they don’t, speak to a mortgage broker or planner to see if refinancing is a good option for you.

-If you do get a lower interest rate, keep your repayments at the old rate to maximise your repayment rate.
+If you do get a lower interest rate, it can help to keep your repayments at the old rate to maximise your repayment rate.

 6. Increase your Regular Repayments as your Salary Increases